InfinityRift/vg-match-analysis/plans.md

 but this is just thinking ahead in case I play with this project more after the deadline.

+## Feature request

+ * Allow players to have their casual matches graded, too.

 ## Bug report

  * Visual glitches on some devices, [as shown in this